Dleibe1/House-dot-local/README.md

     }
 ```

-With this setup, I can connect to my app at house.local in the address bar of any browser.
+With this setup, I can connect to my app at house.local in the address bar of any browser so long as I'm also connected to my local wifi network.

 Run the commands in extra_scripts.zsh to build the react app and flash it to the ESP32.